curvefi/curve-external-reward/README.md

 This repository's configuration files contain all metadata for projects to give external rewards for users of curve.

-# This is a draft for a poosible data structure, this not production ready!
+# This is currently a draft for a poosible data structure, this not production ready!

 ## Reward metadata structure